This is my review of the Virgin Flying Club White credit cards.

 The Starwood Preferred Guest American Express credit card offers 10,000 Starwood Preferred Guest points for signing up.
 These convert to 10,000 Virgin miles.
 It has a £75 fee, refunded pro-rata if you cancel.

-A sign-up incentive of 10,000 miles is a very good deal for a free credit card.
+A sign-up incentive of 3,000 miles is below average for a free credit card.
+6,000 miles – if I refer you – is more attractive.

-The on-going earning rate is middling at best.
-1 mile per £1 on the Amex is OK and equivalent to the free British Airways Amex.
-0.5 miles per £1 on the Visa is better than some competing cards but less generous than, say, the House of Fraser MasterCard.
+The on-going earning rate is not bad.
+1 mile per £1 on the Amex is OK and equivalent to the free British Airways American Express.
+0.5 miles per £1 on the Visa is very good for a free card but you need to question whether this rate is sustainable given the new EU caps on credit card fees charged to retailers by Visa and MasterCard.

 The application form for the Virgin Flying Club White credit cards can be found here.